luizmarinhojr/real-state-php/README.md

 ## 📄 Licença

 Este projeto é distribuído sob a licença MIT.
-Veja o arquivo `LICENSE` para mais detalhes.
+Veja o arquivo `LICENSE` para mais detalhes..